inspircd/docs/docs/3/installation/centos.md

 The package should now be installed and you can proceed to set up your [configuration](/3/configuration).

+Once you have configured your server you can start it by running `systemctl start inspircd.service` or, if you prefer not to use systemd, by running `inspircd`.

 ### Where does this package store important files?

 Configuration files are stored in `/etc/inspircd`.